 She studied MA Movement Directing and Teaching at Royal Central School for Speech and Drama 2015-2017.

 As a movement director, Rachel offers a depth of movement knowledge harnessed from her acting and dance training.
-Rachel is informed by her training in Intimacy Direction and Trauma informed practices with Intimacy Directors and Coordinators, and Theatre Intimacy Education.
+Rachel's approach is informed by her training in Intimacy Direction and Trauma informed practices with Intimacy Directors and Coordinators, and Theatre Intimacy Education.

-Rachel’s vocational practice as a lecturer and tutor for Actor Training and Singers, incorporates years of teaching internationally drawing from her continued research practice in breath and the expressive performance body.
+Rachel’s vocational practice as a lecturer and tutor for Actor Training and Singers, incorporates years of teaching internationally, drawing from her research practices in breath and the expressive performance body.

 She was awarded the Philip Holt Prize in 2011 by Sir Paul McCartney, for her outstanding contribution to the development of the arts, including establishing the charity 'Arts To All' during her time at LIPA.